admoexperience/generator-admo/README.md

 ### IDE setup

-The project has an `.editorconfig` file which allows all devs to share/use the same identation settings and such.
-You need to install the sublime plugin [EditorConfig](https://github.com/sindresorhus/editorconfig-sublime#readme) that automatically reads the config file and ensures your settings are correct whenever you are working on the project.
+The project has a `.editorconfig` file which allows different developers to share their editor settings like indentation styles.
+If you are using Sublime Text, install the plugin [EditorConfig](https://github.com/sindresorhus/editorconfig-sublime#readme) and it will automatically load the project settings from the config file.
+This ensures your settings are correct whenever you are working on the project.

 ## Working with Admo

-### Create apps
+### Creating a new app

-    mkdir admo-app-$app-name
+    mkdir $appName
-    cd dmo-app-$app-name
+    cd $appName
-    yo admo #when prompted for an appname PLEASE enter $app-name git init
+    yo admo #when prompted for an app name PLEASE enter $appName git init
     git add .
     git commit -m "First commit empty admo project"